AsFaBw/thistle/README.md

   * SI514 frequency change
   * SPI read/write access to some frist implemented registers on ICE40
   * pattern generator stream from pre-defined FPGA RAM contents
+  * voltage glitching controlling the MAX4619 from ICE40

 Not working:
   * LEDs :-)